uranija/BegimoKlubas/README.md

 # ABND First project
 ## BegimoKlubas
 Project Overview:
-I had to design and implement a single screen app, that displays information about a fictional small business, sports team, school or special interest group.
+I had to design and implement a single screen app, that displays information about a small business, sports team, school or special interest group.
 I decided to do it for my cousins sports club.
-My project includes:
+## My project includes:
 - Sports club name
 - One photo representing the sports club
 - Contact information for the sports club (eg phone number, email address, website)
 - Address of the sports club
  -Description of sports activity

- Project Overview:
+ ## Project Overview:
  - XML  includes a Relative Layout,
  - Project has one or more image views or text views,
  - Elements are specified in dp, text is specified in sp.